PacificBiosciences/IsoSeq/README_v3.0.md

 ### Primer removal and demultiplexing
-Removal of cDNA primers and identification of barcodes (if given) is performed using [*lima*](https://github.com/pacificbiosciences/barcoding), which offers a specialized `--isoseq` mode.
+Removal of cDNA primers and identification of barcodes (if given) is performed using [*lima*](https://github.com/pacificbiosciences/barcoding), which can be installed with `conda install lima` and offers a specialized `--isoseq` mode.

 More information about how to name input primer(+barcode) sequences in this [FAQ](https://github.com/pacificbiosciences/barcoding#how-can-i-demultiplex-isoseq-data).